TheFizFactor/Comicers-App/apps/docs/src/guides/adding-content/websites.md

 1. Go to the `Plugins` page and install a plugin.
 Plugins add support for multiple content sources.
-2. Go to the `Add Series` page and select a source from the dropdown.
+2. Go to the `Explorer` page and select a source from the dropdown.
 Search for a series to add to your library.

 You can view the series you added on the `Library` page.